benmanbenman/vermillion/README.md

 # what is this for?
-Vermillion is a group chat that you can effortlessly customise.
+Vermillion is a group chat that you can customise effortlessly.
 Just host it on your platform of choice and send a link to your friends!

 # installation
 First, either `git clone` or download the repository.